rcmdnk/vim-markdown/README.md

 let g:vim_markdown_json_frontmatter = 1
 ```

+### New list item indent

+If you move new line after an item line,
+new item line will appear in the same indent level.
 ### Do not require .md extensions for Markdown links

 If you want to have a link like this `[link text](link-url)` and follow it for editing in vim using the `ge` command, but have it open the file "link-url.md" instead of the file "link-url", then use this option: